 With the rapid population explosion and the emergence of the through-away society, waste management has become a major concern for many.
 Sadly people do not spontaneously participate in garbage recycling and I believe that stringent laws are required to force them to recycle the debris they produce.

-To begin with, it is common knowledge that everybody should take part in the waste recycling process to save the environment and to keep the surrounding clean.
-However, the civic sense, advertisements and the government’s initiatives to educate people have failed to encourage citizens, in most of the cases, to take part in the litter recycling process.
-People do not need to invest money, work in the recycling process or do anything rather than categorising their own-produced garbages and place them at a predefined location every day.
+To begin with, it is common knowledge that everybody should take part in the waste recycling process to save the environment and keep the surroundings clean.
+However, the civic sense, advertisements and the government’s initiatives to educate people have failed to encourage citizens, in most cases, to take part in the litter recycling process.
+People do not need to invest money, work in the recycling process or do anything rather than categorising their own-produced garbage and placing them at a predefined location every day.
 If they are reluctant to do so, there must be a law to force them.

 Moreover, when a law imposes a monetary fine and other types of penalty, ordinary people have a tendency to follow them.
 For instance, a recent report from the UN shows that more people recycle waste in cities where not doing so imposes fines.
-There is no denying that inherent nature drives human to ignore things that are optional and abide by rules that are strict and unavoidable.
-Waste recycling not only saves the planet from being harmed but also open the doors of possibility to produce many new products that are environment-friendly.
+There is no denying that inherent nature drives humans to ignore things that are optional and abide by rules that are strict and unavoidable.
+Waste recycling not only saves the planet from being harmed but also opens the doors to the possibility of producing many new products that are environment-friendly.
 Stern laws are, therefore, required to achieve good results.

 To conclude, for the sake of our own good, we should take waste recycling seriously and introduce laws and legislation that would require people to do so.
 We should not compromise on acts that would challenge our very existence on Earth.